dootdoot1111/BITSCTF/Forensics/Don't think too much./README.md

 Well the image is not that of a random dude but is that of the great Julius Caesar.
 To solve with challenge you require a tool most commonly used for [steganography](https://en.wikipedia.org/wiki/Steganography) problems in CTF's called steghide.

-[Steghide](https://github.com/StefanoDeVuono/steghide) is used to hide data in LSB of jpeg images.
+[Steghide](https://github.com/StefanoDeVuono/steghide) is used to hide data in LSB(Least Significant Bits) of jpeg images.
 It can also be password protected, which it is, for our challenge.

 First we use the 'master' password in the text file provided, which is, well, as it happens to be, 69.
 (Nice) Extract the hidden text file from the image useing steghide as follows: